FAM222A: Protein

-Aggregatin is a protein made of 452 amino acids.
+FAM222A is a protein made of 452 amino acids.
 It contains a domain of unknown function called pfam15258 which is 200 amino acids long.

-It has been found to be part of protein plaques formed in the brains of patients with Alzheimer's Disease.
+It has been found to be part of protein plaques formed in the brains of patients with Alzheimer's disease.

 FAM222A has an unusually high amount of prolines with a 6 segment run from amino acids 392 to 397.

 Structurally, FAM222A has 5 domains which are connected by linker regions.

 Analysis of the amino acid sequence suggests that FAM222A is localized in the nucleus.

 Expression and regulation

 FAM222A is highly expressed in the brain and to a lesser extent in the adrenal glands.

 Alzheimer’s disease seems to cause an increase in FAM222A in the brain, but other degenerative diseases such as Parkinson’s do not.